tvdboom/ATOM/docs_sources/user_guide/data_management.md

 !!! warning
     Always create a new branch if you want to change the dataset after fitting a model!
-Forcing a data change through the data property's `@setter` can cause unexpected model behaviour and break down the plotting methods.
+Forcing a data change through the data property's `@setter` can cause unexpected model behavior and break down the plotting methods.

 <br>